Concrete Slab Calculator

 Yes.
 This calculator works well for slabs under sheds, garages, pergolas, and similar small structures.

-Planning a shed or pergola?
+Planning a shed, pergola, or small workshop?